sotojuan2/cfk-gitops/README.md

 ## Open items

-* [ ] When we create the application Argo ask for namesapace but it add a sufix "-dev".
-For this reason at the moemnt all the steps are using "confluent-dev"
+* [x] ~~When we create the application Argo ask for namesapace but it add a sufix "-dev".
+For this reason at the moemnt all the steps are using "confluent-dev"~~ `The kustomize has a tag namespace and the value is confluent-dev`
-* [X] When running "Run the LDAP search command" I have changed the hostname used of the DNS. ldap.**confluent-dev**.svc.cluster.local:389
+* [x] When running "Run the LDAP search command" I have changed the hostname used of the DNS. ldap.**confluent-dev**.svc.cluster.local:389
 * [ ] All host needs to be updated to the right domain **confluent-dev**.
 I have done this changes in the base file.
 This should be managed by kustomize
 * [ ] At the moment you need to install CFK manually.
 It can be done in the same application with two source.
 [Multiple Sources for an Application](https://argo-cd.readthedocs.io/en/stable/user-guide/multiple_sources/)
 * [ ] Pre-work create ldap manually